-If the PCRF notifies the SCEF about bearer level events for the Rx session (e.g. transmission resources for a QoS session are released/lost/terminated/recovered) with the PCEF initiated IP-CAN Session Modification as described in 3GPP TS 23.203 [i.31], the SCEF sends a status information message to the Fog Node for updating the QoS session as defined in AsSessionWithQoS API of 3GPP TS 29.122 [i.32].
+If the PCRF notifies the SCEF about bearer level events for the Rx session (e.g. transmission resources for a QoS session are released/lost/terminated/recovered) with the PCEF initiated IP-CAN Session Modification as described in 3GPP TS 23.203 [i.31], the SCEF sends a status information message to the Edge/Fog Node for updating the QoS session as defined in AsSessionWithQoS API of 3GPP TS 29.122 [i.32].
 For example, if the congestion level in the area turns from “middle” to “high” and the QoS parameter for the road map service is set to low priority, the transmission resources might be released and the SCEF might send an HTTP message including the notified event (e.g. session released).
 The communication procedure with the EPC is currently FFS.

-Step 7: The Fog Node determines the policy of data transfer.
+Step 7: The Edge/Fog Node determines the policy of data transfer.

-If the 3GPP QoS request is granted in step 5 or the EPC updates the QoS session in step 6, the Fog Node determines the policy of data transfer based on the 3GPP QoS parameters.
+If the 3GPP QoS request is granted in step 5 or the EPC updates the QoS session in step 6, the Edge/Fog Node determines the policy of data transfer based on the 3GPP QoS parameters.

-If the 3GPP QoS request is not granted in step 5, the Fog Node analyzes the congestion level of the UE’s location and the data type, and determines an appropriate policy of data transfer (see Table 7.3.2.1-1).
+If the 3GPP QoS request is not granted in step 5, the Edge/Fog Node analyzes the congestion level of the UE’s location and the data type, and determines an appropriate policy of data transfer (see Table 7.3.2.1-1).

-Step 8: Fog Node maps the policy of data transfer to oneM2M resources
+Step 8: Edge/Fog Node maps the policy of data transfer to oneM2M resources

-The Fog Node maps the policy of data transfer to oneM2M resources.
+The Edge/Fog Node maps the policy of data transfer to oneM2M resources.
 For example, the policy might be indicated by a CMDH policy as specified in clause D.12 of oneM2M TS-0001 [i.33] for adjusting the time period and/or traffic volume according to the data type.
 The procedure is currently FFS.

-Step 9: The Fog Node response includes the permission for data transfer.
+Step 9: The Edge/Fog Node response includes the permission for data transfer.

-The Fog Node response includes the permission for data transfer to the UE.
+The Edge/Fog Node response includes the permission for data transfer to the UE.

 Step 10: The UE transfers the data according to the policy.

-The UE transfers the data to the Fog Node according to the policy in step 8.
+The UE transfers the data to the Edge/Fog Node according to the policy in step 8.

 Scenario 3: Resource and Task offloading to Edge/Fog